bitovi/academy/src/typescript/8-keyof-typeof.md

 Update the `DinosaurFactObject` and `Dinosaur` type to gain type safety on the `getDinoFact` function.
 The function should, given a dinosaurs name (`velociraptor` or `t-rex`) and the `dinosaurFacts` object return the correct facts about the dinosaur.

-> **NOTE:** Don't worry about the `DinosaurFactObject[Dinosaur]` type in the return of the function signature.
-That's called an index-signature which we will get into later on.
+> **NOTE:** Don’t worry about the `DinosaurFactObject[Dinosaur]` type in the return of the function signature.
+That’s called an index-signature which we will get into later on.

 @sourceref ./8-exercise-1.ts
 @codepen